 Duties: Respond to faculty and staff complaints or concerns regarding sexual harassment and/or misconduct.

-To file a criminal complaint regarding sexual assault, contact the Wittenberg Police Division.
+To file a criminal complaint regarding sexual misconduct, contact the Wittenberg Police Division.

 Office of Civil Rights